What Is the First Step Toward Addiction Recovery?

 Action

 During the action stage, the individual is actively engaged in professional help for their substance use disorder.
-They may be attending treatment programs, participating in therapy or support groups, and making significant lifestyle changes to support their recovery.
+They may be attending treatment programs, participating in counseling or support groups, and making significant lifestyle changes to support their recovery.

 Maintenance